Hin

 Read More »

-Maa Saraswati – Power to Decide
+Maa Kali – Power to Face

 This power, embodied by “Goddess Saraswati” holding a Veena, signifies a soul with the ability to compose its unique melody, make independent choices, and maintain its authenticity by being untouched by external influences.